Having trouble viewing your water use online?

 Want to receive email updates about this project?
 Enter your email address on the right side of this page.

 Madison Water Utility is building a new well facility and water reservoir at 4901 Tradewinds Parkway to bring better fire protection and more reliable service to the Southeast Side.
-Construction of the $1.6 million ground storage reservoir began on August 20, 2015, and was completed in May, 2016.
-Currently, the well and filter building are in the final design phase with construction scheduled to begin in the spring of 2017.
-The well and filter building will be completed in 2018.
-Projected cost: $5.6 million.
+Construction of the $1.6 million ground storage reservoir was completed in May 2016.
+Currently, the well and filter building are under construction by Miron Construction Co, Inc. The water treatment plan is scheduled to be completed and in-service by July 2018.
+Construction cost: $5.9 million.

 On December 15, 2009, the Madison Water Utility Board voted to drill a new well at 4901 Tradewinds Pkwy to solve fire protection and supply redundancy problems in the area known as Pressure Zone 4, which serves areas in east and southeast Madison.
 Pressure Zone 4 is currently supplied by a single source, Unit Well 9, which makes the zone vulnerable to service interruptions.
 This Zone is also expanding rapidly to the southeast, away from Unit Well 9, making it difficult to move water efficiently and effectively to where it is needed.